Crawley United Reformed Church, Worth Park Avenue, Pound Hill, Crawley, RH10 3DF

-The eldership (serving elders) of Crawley United Reformed Church is the data controller (contact details below).
+The eldership (serving Elders) of Crawley United Reformed Church is the data controller (contact details below).
 This means it decides how your personal data is processed and for what purposes.

 3. How do we process your personal data?

-The eldership of Crawley United Reformed Church complies with its obligations under the “GDPR” by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
+The eldership of Crawley United Reformed Church complies with its obligations under the “GDPR” by keeping personal data up to date; by storing or destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

 We use personal data for the following purposes: -

 · to maintain our financial accounts and records (including the processing of gift aid);

 · to provide news and information about events, activities and services at the church;